 Current Council Tax charges

 Council Tax charges for 2023/24 can be found on Council Tax charges by band and area for 2023/24 (PDF, 124KB) .

 If you need to check which ward you live in and what band your property is enter your postcode in to the Find my nearest page.

-The extra charge is to try and bring empty properties back into use.
-It will not be payable if the empty property is being marketed for sale or rent at a level which could reasonably be achieved.
-Supporting evidence may be required.
+This premium will vary depending on how long the property has been empty.
+The additional charge will not be payable if the empty property is being marketed for sale or rent at a level which could reasonably be achieved.
+Proof will be required.

 How properties are banded

 The Valuation Office Agency decide the band that your property is in.

 To find out about how this is done go to GOV.UK – How domestic properties are assessed for Council Tax bands.